zodimo/go-compose/docs/colordescriptor_migration_progress.md

 ## Notes

-- Only 3 of 13 native components use `theme.ColorDescriptor` (23% complete)
+- 4 of 13 native components now use `theme.ColorDescriptor` (31% complete)
-- 10 high-value native components still need migration
+- 9 high-value native components still need migration
 - External widget components (13) use gio-mw themes - no migration needed
 - All pending components have been verified by file inspection
 - `SpecificColor()` should only wrap non-theme colors in migrated components